Profile: Aung San Suu Kyi

-In 1960 she went to India with her mother Daw Khin Kyi, who had been appointed Myanmar's ambassador to Delhi.
+In 1960 she went to India with her mother Daw Khin Kyi, who had been appointed Myanmar's ambassador in Delhi.

 Four years later she went to Oxford University in the UK, where she studied philosophy, politics and economics.
 There she met her future husband, academic Michael Aris.

-After stints of living and working in Japan and Bhutan, she settled in the UK to raise their two children, Alexander and Kim, but Burma was never far from her thoughts.
+After stints of living and working in Japan and Bhutan, she settled in the UK to raise their two children, Alexander and Kim, but Myanmar was never far from her thoughts.